 (Photo to the left is from Quetta, Pakistan and it shows ingenuity of players who have built the cricket wicket by stacking up stones.)

-Tikanjoo had great passion for cricket.
-He would come out on the street earlier than me.
-Sometimes I saw him waiting for me to put wickets on the street so that he can get a break from his employers and come out to play.
-I would then send him to all the homes in neighborhood to ring call bells and ask the ‘V.I.P cricketers’ to come out.
+Now Tikanjoo had great passion for cricket.
+Sometimes I used to see him waiting for me to put wickets on the street so that he can get a break from his employers and come out to play.
+I would then send him to other houses in neighborhood to ring call bells and ask the ‘V.I.P cricketers’ who needed a daily invitation to play cricket to come out.

 Tikanjoo bowled really fast jerk balls.
-Just like Shoaib Akhtar he would run 32 steps and then throw cricket ball like a stone with out circling his arm over.
-To get a better picture, imagine Shoaib Akhter bowling in a fluttering 9 feet long ’shalwar qameez’ and wearing Bata’s ‘hawaai chappal’ (flat open slip-ons). ….
+He had a perfectly smooth run up of a fast bowler.
+He would run his 32 steps, jump in his stride but then throw tape ball like a stone released from a catapult with out circling his arm over.
+To get a better picture, imagine Shoaib Akhter bowling in a fluttering ‘shalwar qameez’ and wearing Bata’s ‘hawai chappal’ (flat open slip-ons.)
+But man o man, Tikanjoo was fast!

 (I took this photograph in June 2005.
-Temperature at that time was 45 degree centigrade and I am not kidding.
-It shows the passion of cricket in Islamabad, Pakistan.
+Temperature at that time was 45 degree centigrade in Islamabad.
+It shows the passion of cricket.
 These players are using a trash can as the wicket.)

-shor uTha ke Hall aatat hai, khel ka intaqaal aata hai
+shor utha ke Hall aata hai, khel ka intaqaal aata hai

-Hall se pehlay ball aati hai, ball se pehlay Hall aata hai
+Hall se pehle ball aati hai, ball se pehle Hall aata hai

-If any batsman didn’t get out with technically correct bowling then we used to bring Tikanjoo to throw few balls.
-Due to incorrect bowling action of Tikanjoo, batsmen would usually complain that this act was an ‘ochaa hath-kanDaa’ (cheap stunt) on part of fielding side but to no avail.
-After ‘Tikanjoo’ was unleashed then more often than not, he would get the wicket of well set batsman.
+If any batsman didn’t get out with technically correct bowling then we used to bring out our secret weapon. the Tikanjoo.
+Due to incorrect bowling action of Tikanjoo, batsmen would complain but in street cricket it was to no avail.
+After ‘Tikanjoo’ was unleashed then more often than not, he would get the wicket of the well set batsman.

-As a rule of street cricket, a direct hit in neighbourhood homes was considered out…
+As a rule of street cricket, a direct hit in neighbourhood homes is considered out.

 (Photo to the right is from Quetta, Pakistan.
 It shows multiple cricket games going on at the same street.)

-….
 If someone got out in such manner, we used to request Tikanjoo to be a useful member of the team and prove his loyalty by bringing back the ball.
-He would then climb walls, climb window shades, reach roofs in no time and retrieve the ball for us.
+He would then climb walls, pipes, windows, anything and reach roofs in no time and retrieve the ball for us.

-I hope wherever is Tikanjoo, he is fine and enjoying the cricket as much as he did in our childhood.
-At this moment I don’t even recall his real name but I just thought about him and it brought smile to me and thus I wanted to share above lines with you.
-Long live cricket and long live Pakistan.
+I hope wherever Tikanjoo is, he is fine and enjoying the cricket as much as he did in our childhood.
+He must be close to 50 years of age in 2018.
+At this moment I don’t even recall his real name but I just thought about him and it brought a smile to me and thus I wanted to share above lines with you.

-Before ending this post, I also want to share a ’sher’ which my friend Amjad Hussain first told me:
+Before ending this post, I also want to share a ‘sher’ which my friend Amjad Hussain first shared with me:

 Nice post.
 Reminds me of the good old days when I could play cricket.